 Then, think about what changes your soil needs and how you can achieve them.
 Using soil conditioners (amendments that are meant to improve soil physical condition) is one way to do this.

 Adding organic matter in the form of compost, manure, or readily available materials like coffee grounds is a reliable means of improving soil quality.
 These soil conditioners both improve the water retention of sandy soils and improve the drainage of clay soils that tend to become waterlogged.
 It is usually easier to maintain good tilth in soil that is high in organic matter.
-And compost provides long-lasting benefits by increasing soil nutrient content and contributing to the biological activity of soil.
+Compost provides long-lasting benefits by increasing soil nutrient content and contributing to the biological activity of soil.

 Other Methods for Conditioning Soil